-Less than two years later, The Girl With the Dragon Tattoo would receive an American remake with Rooney Mara taking over the role of Lisbeth, coming off of her previous collaboration with David Fincher on The Social Network.
+Less than two years later, The Girl With the Dragon Tattoowould receive an American remake with Rooney Mara taking over the role of Lisbeth, coming off of her previous collaboration with David Fincher on The Social Network.
 Despite such a short gap between iterations, Mara and Fincher managed to uncover so many new depths and layers to Lisbeth than have ever been explored previously, including the novels, earning her a well deserved Oscar nomination for her performance.
 In addition to almost effortlessly nailing all of the surface-level signatures of Lisbeth’s character from her punk rocker looks to her aggressive personality, their collective understanding of this character allows them to see the truly tortured and damaged soul that is hidden underneath all of that.
 Lisbeth is a strong woman and a persistent fighter, both physically and mentally, but the 2011 remake considers her psychology and her emotional and mental being with far more nuance and complexity.

 Though having to follow up such a layered and transformative performance is no easy task, Claire Foy gives a solid, serviceable performance as Lisbeth.
 She has a firm grasp on the complicated accent and her overall demeanor, but it’s only those superficial elements of the character that the film ever bothers to explore.
 Lisbeth’s emotional and psychological damage has all but been dismissed, resulting in exactly the basic tough punk perception that Lisbeth appears to be on the surface.
 She’s composed and verbally equipped, delivering clever comebacks to most interactions she has with other characters, a far cry from Mara’s version of the character who exhibits realistic signs of social anxiety brought upon by a lifetime of emotional and physical abuse.